Solving rescheduling problems in heterogeneous urban railway networks using hybrid quantum-classical approach: Introduction

 The paper is organized as follows.
-In Section~\ref{sec::literature} we review state-of-the-art literature and identify scientific gaps we intend to fill, in Section~\ref{sec::scenario} we describe problem under investigation, in Section~\ref{sec::methods_models} we evaluate our model, in Section~\ref{sec::hybrid} we discuss the hybrid solver we use, in Section~\ref{sec::computation} we present computational results.
+In Section~\ref{sec:quantum} we briefly review the state of the art of quantum annealing and its applications.
+In Section~\ref{sec::scenario} we describe the problem under investigation, in Section~\ref{sec::methods_models} we present our model, in Section~\ref{sec::hybrid} we discuss the hybrid solver we use, in Section~\ref{sec::computation} we present computational results.
+In Section~\ref{sec:conclusions} conclusions are drawn.